Broadcasters take Aereo battle to U.S. Supreme Court

 FilmOn X appealed the lower court's decision to the 9th Circuit Court of Appeals, which heard arguments in the case in August but has not yet issued an opinion.

-A Washington D.C. district court judge also ruled in September that FilmOn X must cease to operate nationwide, except the region covered by the 2nd Circuit, while the lawsuit brought by broadcasters there moves forward.
+A Washington D.C. district court judge also ruled in September that FilmOn X must cease to operate everywhere in the country, not just the region covered by the 2nd Circuit, while the lawsuit brought by broadcasters there moves forward.

 A spokesman for Fox said broadcasters "rely on enforcement of the law to receive fair value" for their programming, and the Supreme Court filing "underscores our resolve to see justice done."

-Spokesmen for NBC and CBS declined to comment.
-ABC did not immediately respond to requests for comment.
+A spokesperson for NBC declined to comment.
+ABC and CBS did not immediately respond to requests for comment.

-(Corrects 13th paragraph to show DC District court judge FilmOn must cease operations everywhere except the 2nd Circuit)

 (Reporting By Erin Geiger Smith.
 Editing by Andre Grenon)